2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 25. Minnesota Vikings: Denzel Mims, WR, Baylor

-The Vikings will take advantage of the deep WR class and draft Mims in this spot, the 6-2, 206-pound Mims is a physical wide receiver who always finds a way to get his hands on the ball.
+The Vikings will take advantage of the deep WR class and draft Mims in this spot.
+The 6-foot-2, 206-pound Mims is a physical wide receiver who always finds a way to get his hands on the ball.

 Fantasy Advice: Mims could come into Minnesota and be the second option in the passing game.
-He is not the same type of player Stefon Diggs is, but he can be a nice compliment to Adam Theilen, Mims will likely be low-end wide receiver no. 3 for fantasy purposes.
+He is not the same type of player Stefon Diggs is, but he can be a nice complement to Adam Thielen.
+Mims will likely be a low-end WR3 for fantasy purposes.

 Betting Tip: The FanDuel Sportsbook has Mims at -148 to be a first-round draft pick.